mainmatter/ember-simple-auth/README.md

 ### The `Authorization` header

-Once the access token has successfully been acquired from the server, all subsequent request the client sends will includes the `Authorization` header.
+Once the access token has successfully been obtained from the server, all subsequent request the client sends will includes the `Authorization` header.
 The server uses that token to identify the user making the request: